 Our shorthand for this division of labor is that the Board is responsible for the “What” and the “Why,” while the Staff (under the Executive Director’s leadership) is responsible for the “How.”

-This three-part policy document includes the following sections:
+This two-part policy document includes the following sections:

 - Governance process policies that describe the role of the NESEA Board of Directors and, to a limited extent, the board’s relationship with the Executive Director.